jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 }
 ```

-There isn't a tracepoint for `sock_def_readable` but since it is a kernel function, and we can trace almost any kernel with a [`kprobe`](https://lwn.net/Articles/132196/).
-Unlike `tracepoint`s there isn't a format file.
+There isn't a `tracepoint` for `sock_def_readable` but since it is a kernel function, and we can trace trace it with a [`kprobe`](https://lwn.net/Articles/132196/).
+Unlike `tracepoint`s there isn't a format file for `kprobe`s.
 The arguments are all positional, hence the `arg0` for the first argument.
 To learn the arguments one must look at the Linux source.

 One advantage of `kprobe`s I've found is some complex function arguments of `tracepoint`s cannot be inspected (I don't know if this is a bug in `bpftrace` or what) but I can inspect the arguments of the `kprobe` counterparts.